 GRE and TOEFL

-The University of Michigan code for the GRE and the TOEFL is 1839.
-(The department code is not necessary, since GRE and TOEFL scores are automatically added to applicant records as long as name and birth date can be matched.)
+The University of Michigan code for the TOEFL is 1839.
+(The department code is not necessary, since TOEFL scores are automatically added to applicant records as long as name and birth date can be matched.)

 Applicants must request that their scores be sent to the University of Michigan using the code above.
 The scores will be downloaded to the University's database and automatically included in the application.
-Requests can be made on the GRE or TOEFL web site.
-Official downloaded GRE and TOEFL scores are required.
+Requests can be made on the TOEFL web site.
+Official downloaded TOEFL scores are required.
 Photocopies are not accepted.
-The applicant is expected to make his/her own arrangements to pay for these examinations and to see that the results are sent to the Department.
+The applicant is expected to make his/her own arrangements to pay for this examinations and to see that the results are sent.

 - Recommender names and email addresses